May Sale. Ends May 26th

 Understanding the Two Types of Pass

-Coming in at grade 5 is what the education system calls a “strong pass”, and it’s what I’ve found to be the preferred benchmark, basically what colleges and sixth forms look out for.
-Most of them require a grade 5 in English and maths as the minimum for A-level study, and some ask for a grade 5 or even a 6.
+The preferred benchmark for most sixth forms and colleges.
+Most require a grade 5 in English and Maths as the minimum for A-level study, with some asking for a grade 5 or even a 6.

 The Real-World Impact of Pass Grades

-• Apprenticeship programmes typically require grade 4 as a minimum, with higher-level apprenticeships often requiring grade 5 or 6
+• Intermediate apprenticeships typically require grade 4 as a minimum; higher-level apprenticeships often require grade 5 or 6

 • To study a subject at A-level, you generally need grade 6 or higher in that specific subject